arbisoft/openedx-nodebb-discussion/README.md

 ---

-Add a entery point for our discussion tab in the following file `../edx-platfrom/setup.py`
+Add a entry point for our discussion tab in the following file `../edx-platfrom/setup.py`

 ```